MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/add-geolocation.md

 To add geolocation functionality to a managed form, the following tasks must be completed.

 ### Form customization
-Edit the entity form by using the form designer and make the following modifications:
+Edit the basic form by using the form designer and make the following modifications:

 1. Create a new section and provide an appropriate label, for example **Map**.
 This section will contain the map.
 2. Set the name of the section to **section\_map** or a name that ends with _section\_map_, for example **contoso\_section\_map**.
 This name is important because the form engine looks for a section with this name to determine when to render a map.